How to choose a skin clinic

 Safety is absolutely of paramount importance.
 Unfortunately tried and tested safe treatments with low risk attached don’t make for exciting press as they are not new and exciting.
 For this reason, be very aware of fad treatments that seem to be a like a fashion trend – they come and go for a reason.

 Just because a treatment might receive a lot of press and most likely celebrity following, does not mean it’s safe and effective or suitable for everyone.
 Make sure any treatment you are going to have is clinically proven and research based.
-Ask to see patient leaflets, ask about client experiences and research links to their website which will contain all the science and set out the method.
+Ask to see patient leaflets, ask about patient experiences and research links to their website which will contain all the science and set out the method.

 5. Is staff retention high at the clinic?